Blokus: Blokus Duo

-Blokus Duo is for two players only, and uses a smaller (14×14) board; the pieces are opaque with black and white colors (originally translucent with purple and orange colors).
+Blokus Duo is for two players only, and uses a smaller board (14 × 14); the pieces are opaque with black and white colors (originally translucent with purple and orange colors).
 The two starting squares are placed, not in the corner (as in the original Blokus game), but nearer to the centre.
 This makes a crucial difference in the flavour of the game, because players' pieces may (and usually do) touch after the first move.
-Even more than with the original game, Blokus Duo is an offense-centered game; it is also a much purer strategy game than the four-player game, since one is not in danger of getting ganged up on by three other players (as sometimes happens with the four-player version).
+Even more than with the original game, Blokus Duo is an offense-centred game; it is also considered a purer strategy game than the four-player version, since one can't be targeted by two or more players at once.

 Blokus Trigon

-Blokus Trigon uses pieces made up of triangles rather than squares (polyiamonds), and is played on a hexagonal board.
-This particular variant is optimized for three players, but can be played with 2 to 4 players.
-The same rules apply, meaning that pieces of the same color are still not allowed to touch each other's edges; however, as it is isometric, a corner touching an edge is allowed.
+Blokus Trigon uses pieces made up of triangles rather than squares (polyiamonds) and is played on a hexagonal board.
+This particular variant is optimized for three players but can be played with 2 to 4 players.
+The same rules apply, meaning that pieces of the same color are still not allowed to touch each other's edges; however, since it is isometric, a corner touching an edge is allowed.

 Blokus Giant/XL

 Blokus Giant is a larger version, with the game board being about 570 mm square.
-It was later released by Mattel as Blokus XL.
+It was later re-released by Mattel as Blokus XL.